Hours of Operation

 The Point Reyes Lighthouse is located at the western-most end of the Point Reyes Headlands and Sir Francis Drake Boulevard.
 Sir Francis Drake Boulevard is windy and slow-going, so allow forty-five minutes to drive the ~20 miles (~32 km) from the Bear Valley/Olema/Point Reyes Station area to the lighthouse parking lot (one hour and thirty minutes round-trip), not including any time you will spend in the vicinity of the lighthouse.
 Allow one hour and forty-five minutes for the drive (three hours and thirty minutes round-trip) from the Santa Rosa area, northwest San Francisco, or the northern East Bay.
 Many visitors spend at least an hour or two in the lighthouse area.

-Directions to the Point Reyes Lighthouse's visitors' parking lot can only accommodate 38 vehicles.
+The Point Reyes Lighthouse's visitors' parking lot can only accommodate 38 vehicles.
 As a result, parking space availability is very limited, particularly in the afternoon.
 If you arrive and find that there are no available spots in the parking lot, you may park parallel to the road east of the parking lot.
 Please observe all "No Parking" signs and red curbs, and ensure that no part of your parked vehicle is within eight feet (2.4 m) of the center of the road in order to allow other vehicles to use the road without having to cross the center line.

 RVs and Trailers

 If you are traveling with a trailer or are driving an RV towing a passenger vehicle, consider unhitching at the bus/RV/trailer-only parking lot at Bear Valley and taking only the passenger vehicle for the drive out to the Lighthouse area.

-To get from the parking lot/shuttle stop to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 308 steps.
+To get from the parking lot to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 313 steps.
 Please take your time walking from the parking lot to the Visitor Center and climbing the stairs.
 When wind speeds exceed 40 mph, the stairs leading down to the lighthouse are closed for visitors' safety.
-If the stairs are closed, the brown sign visible on the left side of the photograph to the right (or above if viewed on a small screen) will indicate that the stairs are closed due to high winds.
-Wind Forecast
+If the stairs are closed, a brown sign at the trailhead will indicate that the stairs are closed due to high winds.

 Stay on designated trails

 Visitors walking off of official trails and paths trample vegetation, which may lead to the death of the trampled plants.
-Over time, as more and more visitors use a route, it starts to look more and more like an official trail, and more and more visitors use it, resulting in a feedback look that makes the "trail" look "official."
+Over time, as more and more visitors use a route, it starts to look more and more like an official trail, and more and more visitors use it, resulting in a feedback loop that makes the "trail" look "official."
 However, these "social paths" tend to exacerbate erosion and harm threatened and endangered species.
 These paths also can lead to locations where visitors may be more at risk to injury, endangering themselves and any potential rescuers.